synapsecns/sanguine/packages/docs/docs/consensus/crosschainmessaging.md

 ## Trust But Verify: Detecting and Reporting Fraud from Bonded Agents

-Any time a [Bonded Agent](glossary.md/#bonded-agent) makes a claim to one blockchain about something that happened on another blockchain, it must provide a [digital signature](glossary.md/#digital-signature) which binds that specific [Bonded Agent](glossary.md/#bonded-agent) to that specific claim.
-The [digital signature](glossary.md/#digital-signature) is thus how the [Bonded Agents](glossary.md/#bonded-agent) receive credit for truthful claims and blame from fraudulent claims.
+Any time a [Bonded Agent](glossary.md/#bonded-agent) makes a claim to one blockchain about something that happened on another blockchain, it must provide a [digital signature](glossary.md/#digital-signatures) which binds that specific [Bonded Agent](glossary.md/#bonded-agent) to that specific claim.
+The [digital signature](glossary.md/#digital-signatures) is thus how the [Bonded Agents](glossary.md/#bonded-agent) receive credit for truthful claims and blame for fraudulent claims.
 If the claim ends
 up being [fraud](glossary.md/#fraud), the [Bonded Agent](glossary.md/#bonded-agent) will be [slashed](glossary.md/#slash)
 and removed from the [Agent Set](glossary.md/#agent-set).